Now that you have your 3D printer, you're going to want to start printing. There are a lot free files out there to get started with.

 Members of the 3D printing community frequently post files at these places which they make available.
 Be sure to check the copyright information; some items are creative commons non-commercial use only, others are creative commons share and share-alike.

-To print files from any of these sites, find something you like and download the .STL or .OBJ file, and open Cura on your computer.
-If you haven't downloaded Cura yet, you can find the latest version here.
+To print files from any of these sites, find something you like and download the .STL or .3MF file, and open Cura on your computer.
+An STL file will just be the object you're looking to print.
+A .3MF file may also include settings for printing, including multi-color.
+If using an UltiMaker, you can download Cura for slicing here.
+If using a Bambu printer, download Bambu studio here.

 Choose "File" from the menu and "Open File(s)":